Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice: Kostant--Whittaker reduction and Yangians

 Denote by $\m_N \subset \gl_N$ the \emph{mirabolic subalgebra}:

 Observe that $\n_+ \subset \m_N$.
 In particular, there is a well-defined functor

-a mirabolic version of the Kostant-Whittaker reduction from \cref{def:kw_reduction} for free Harish-Chandra bimodules.
-It follows from \cite[Theorem 5.3]{KalmykovYangians} that the action of the Kirillov projector of \cref{eq::kirillov_proj_properties} is well-defined on $\U(\m_N) \otimes V /\n_+^{\psi}$ and gives an isomorphism
+a mirabolic version of the Kostant--Whittaker reduction from Definition~\ref{def:kw_reduction} for free Harish-Chandra bimodules.
+It follows from \cite[Theorem~5.3]{KalmykovYangians} that the action of the Kirillov projector of \eqref{eq::kirillov_proj_properties} is well-defined on \smash{$\U(\m_N) \otimes V /\n_+^{\psi}$} and gives an isomorphism